elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 ### The training life cycle

 Training materials go through several phases in their lifecycle: development, delivery, sharing, and archiving.
-In the **development** phase, tools like G Suite or GitHub allow for collaborative creation of content.
+In the **development** phase, tools like Google workspace or GitHub allow for collaborative creation of content.
 Once the materials are ready, they move into the **delivery phase**, where LMS platforms or GitHub Pages are used to distribute them to learners.
 The **sharing** phase ensures that materials are made publicly available, ideally according to FAIR principles, through platforms like Zenodo, GitHub, or even a public LMS site.
 Finally, in the **archiving** phase, content is stored for future use, ensuring it remains accessible and reusable for future trainers or trainees.

 ### Learning Management systems and Google drive